rhel-labs/learn-katacoda/sql-server-ubi/intro.md

 # Goal:
-After completing this scenario, users will be able to use Ansible playbooks to install and configure Microsoft SQL Server on Red Hat Enterprise Linux (RHEL).
+After completing this scenario, users will be able to run Microsoft SQL Server on Red Hat Enterprise Linux(RHEL) using UBI and Red Hat container tools.

 # Concepts included in this scenario:
-* Verify whether ansible is installed on the system
-* Downloading the ansible role for SQL Server from ansible galaxy
+* Download the container image that contains Microsoft SQL Server
-* Viewing and editing the ansible playbook variables
-* Running the playbook to install and configure Microsoft SQL Server on RHEL 8
+* Deploy the container image to run SQL Server on RHEL
-* Login to SQL Server and query a table
+* Query data in SQL Server running in a container on RHEL

 # Example Use case:
-Your IT team requires a uniform and streamlined way to install Microsoft SQL Server across multiple RHEL servers.
-The SQL Server instances must also be setup using a uniform configuration, and the installation process must be repeatable when more servers come online.
+Your infrastructure team is planning on using containerized applications, and this also means containerized databases.
+They have learnt that Microsoft SQL Server 2019 offers a container image for Red Hat Enterprise Linux (RHEL), and they want to start using it for building applications.